Research

 Ph.D., Earth and Planetary Science

-For my PhD, I am generally interested in using the geochemistry of planktic foraminifera for reconstructing deglacial ocean conditions in the northern high-latitude oceans.
-I am primarily focused on the species Neogloboquadrina pachyderma, and aim to answer questions such as: what is controlling the geochemistry of N. pachyderma calcite, where are these foraminifera living and calcifying, can we use multiple proxies within single shells to reconstruct temperature/salinity/runoff conditions, and how can this species be used in paleoceanographic studies?
-My research includes culturing live planktic foraminifera at the Bodega Marine Lab for proxy calibration, and use of various analytical methods (i.e. LA-ICP-MS, SIMS, EPMA, IRMS) for geochemistry.
+For my PhD, I generally focused on using the geochemistry of planktic foraminifera for reconstructing deglacial ocean conditions in the northern high-latitude oceans.
+I used the species Neogloboquadrina pachyderma, and aimed to answer questions such as: what is controlling the geochemistry of N. pachyderma calcite, where are these foraminifera living and calcifying, can we use multiple proxies within single shells to reconstruct temperature/salinity/runoff conditions, and how can this species be used in paleoceanographic studies?
+My research included culturing live planktic foraminifera at the Bodega Marine Lab for proxy calibration, and use of various analytical methods (i.e. LA-ICP-MS, SIMS, EPMA, IRMS) for geochemistry.

 Presenting some of my research at the International Conference of Paleoceanography in Utrecht, Netherlands